gsharan12/gsharan12/README.md

 **Talking about Personal Stuffs:**

-- 🌱 I’m currently learning Web Development and Android Development;
+- 🌱 I’m currently learning Web Development ;
 - 🤔 I’m looking for help with Data Structures and Algorithms;
-- :monocle_face: I am also interested in Machine learning and Google Cloud;
+- :monocle_face: I am also interested in Web3 and Google Cloud;
 - 📫 How to reach me: gaurav.sharanrd@gmail.com;